-The Appendix A.1 sample spec file is designed to be used by developers and packagers who provide their own keys and certificates and their own build environments.
-Developers/packagers who use the Open Build Service should modify their spec file as described in the pesign-obs-integration package README (https://github.com/openSUSE/pesign-obs-integration/blob/master/README) .
+The Appendix A sample spec file is designed to be used by developers and packagers who provide their own keys and certificates.
+Partners who use the Open Build Service will not need to provide keys and certificates and thus should use the spec file in Appendix A.1.